CharlieS540/MS1-Junior-Club/README.md

 #### As a returning customer:

 * I would like to check what activities are coming up.
-    * The Activity Schedule section has the upcoming scedule and events listed and if users would like a more complete list there is a download button where they can download the activity schedule pdf.
+    * The Activity Schedule section has the upcoming schedule and events listed and if users would like a more complete list there is a download button where they can download the activity schedule pdf.
 * I would like to view upcoming events and camps.
-    * Events page lists upcoming events and camps and they are sectioned seperately with all the iformation regarding an event within the section.
+    * Events page lists upcoming events and camps and they are sectioned separately with all the information regarding an event within the section.
 * I wish to sign up to a newsletter to keep up to date.
-    * There is two places that a user can sign up, one on the home page and one on the events page.
+    * There are two places that a user can sign up, one on the home page and one on the events page.
 Both has call to actions and a sign up button.

 ##### Supporting screenshots